tstsrv-de/rpg/README.md

 # README for 'Browser RPG-Adventure'-project

+## Update and Info (2023-11-05)

+After finishing my studies, I have to consolidate my projects, repositories and most importantly my rented servers.
+Therefore, I will shut down the demo at ~~<https://rpg.tstsrv.de>~~ and move it to my private server.
+Also this repo under the ~~<https://github.com/tstsrv-de/rpg>~~ oraganization will be archived.

+**For the new demo check out <https://rpg.haenno.de> and for the most recent code check out <https://github.com/haenno/rpg>.**

+## Old Readme

 This is the code and documentation for "Browser RPG-Adventure"-project (as part of an examination in the 5th semester of business informatics, FOM University of Siegen).

 The final product, the game **MONSTER SLAYER**, can be found and played at <https://rpg.tstsrv.de>.